peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The difference of the two objects.
+The difference between the two numbers, that is, this arbitrary-precision binary floating-point number minus another arbitrary-precision binary floating-point number.

 <a id="Subtract_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Subtract